4. Planning and implementation

 The CC0 licence means that all copyrights to the data are waived.
 Data licenced under a CC0 licence has been fully released for free use, both for commercial and non-commercial purposes.
 The data user does not need to acknowledge the origin of the data or request permission for its use.

 The metadata of datasets is often published under a CC0 licence.
-For example, the metadata on hri.fi service is CC0-licensed, which makes it possible for the metadata to be automatically copied to the opendata.fi service.
+For example, the metadata on the hri.fi service is CC0-licensed, which makes it possible for the metadata to be automatically copied to the Open Data service.

 Creative Commons Attribution International (CC BY 4.0)

-CC BY 4.0 or CC Attribution International 4.0 licence obliges the data user to acknowledge the origin of the data, as the name indicates.
+CC BY 4.0 or CC Attribution International 4.0 licence obliges the data user to acknowledge the origin of the data.
 The data user must acknowledge the source, provide a link to the licence and indicate any changes that may have been made to the data.
 CC BY 4.0 licensed data can be used freely.

 Example of acknowledgement